daffarrel/Node-Js-IMDB-Scraper/README.md

-# Node.js-Linkedin-Scraper-
+# Node.js-IMDB-Scraper-
-Scrape LinkedIn Node.js
+Scrape IMDB using Node.js
-Modified from a Node.js web scraping tutorial:
+Modified from a Node.js web scraping tutorial